WenMar/WenMar/README.md

 I've been learning to code in my spare time since last year and recently started my GitHub profile.
 Hopefully, in the next few months, there will be more to see here! 🚀

-I began with the basics of HTML, CSS, and JavaScript because I wanted to code my UX Research Portfolio and create cool features for Shopify stores (for my own e-commerce store and for clients).
-Through my work experience and education, I've realized that what I'm really passionate about is guiding decision-making through data analysis and insights 📊
+I began learning the basics of HTML, CSS, and JavaScript because I wanted to code my UX research portfolio and create cool features for Shopify stores, both for my own e-commerce store and for clients.
+Over time, I became fascinated by the data side of my work.
+I'm obsessed with how data can be used to gather insights on user behavior, drive business decisions, and improve user experience.

-I'm currently halfway through a Data Science course sponsored by Code First Girls, and I'm supplementing this with side projects 💡
+I'm currently halfway through a Data Science course sponsored by Code First Girls, where I'm learning to code in Python, SQL and ML, and I'm supplementing this with side projects 💡

 A bit about me: I was born in Cuba, grew up in Italy, and studied in the UK.
 I've been a solo traveler for many years and have explored over 20 countries 🌍
 <!--